fchmainy/k8s-trainings-101/README.md

 ### Build and deploy the version 2 of your application
+A new version of our application has been developed and ready to be released.
 First, build and push the v2 front container image into your private container image registry.
 <pre>
 <b>